Ckalia11/scheduleBot/README.md

   5. How well is my upcoming course rated by other students?

 This project uses Waterloo's OpenData API to get campus information: https://openapi.data.uwaterloo.ca/api-docs/index.html

-# V1
-This project is currently under development.